kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

 will rollout across nodes.
 -->
-If the API-server has multiple replicas, with some instances not yet enabling this feature, whether the returned OpenAPI Spec contains enum types will depend on which instance holds the leader lock.
+If the API-server has multiple replicas, with some instances not yet enabling this feature, whether the returned OpenAPI Spec contains enum types will depend on which instance handle the request which could result in inconsistent responses for the same request.

 ###### What specific metrics should inform a rollback?